-Its core business is the leading and coordination of networks in the Mediterranean, participation in the Collaborative Partnership on Mediterranean Forests (CPMF) and cooperation projects engineering.
+Its core business is the leading and coordination of networks in the Mediterranean and cooperation projects engineering.

 This knowledge exchanges purpose is to help formulate and solve issues encountered in Mediterranean forests management and use through a common thinking process.
 AIFM contributes to an enhanced consideration of specific issues related to Mediterranean forests in policies, decisions and concrete actions, at international, national, local and individual levels, in the fields of environment, sustainable development and land development planning.

 AIFM works with a network of actors from the entire basin and working in various sectors (foresters, academics, environmentalists, elected officials, civil security, etc.), guaranteeing a diversity of approaches.
-This network stems partly from cooperation projects conducted since 2000 (Interreg, MEDOCC, MED programes): RECOFORME, Problematic, Qualigouv, Forclimadapt, Proforbiomed, Medland 2020.
+This network stems partly from cooperation projects conducted since 2000: RECOFORME, Problematic, Qualigouv, Forclimadapt, Proforbiomed, Medland 2020 and MEDFORVAL.

-AIFM is a also a founding member of the Collaborative Partnership on Mediterranean Forests (CPMF), which gathers together around twenty institutions concerned in the coordination of their actions in favour of Mediterranean forests sustainable management, and coordinated by FAO’s Committee on Mediterranean forestry issues – Silva mediterranea.
-In this partnership, AIFM represents civil society, among the institutional and research partners.
+AIFM was also a founding member of the Collaborative Partnership on Mediterranean Forests (CPMF), which brought together around twenty institutions concerned in the coordination of their actions in favour of Mediterranean forests sustainable management, and coordinated by FAO’s Committee on Mediterranean forestry issues – Silva mediterranea.

 As such, AIFM has participated in the writing of the State of Mediterranean Forests 2013 and the preparation of the Strategic framework for Mediterranean forests.
 This framework, taking into account the different Mediterranean forest development issues in nine strategic areas, was developed in a participatory manner through several workshops and was adopted in Tlemcen by the participating Ministers of the Third Mediterranean Forest Week High-level segment.